shines-lab/shines-lab.github.io/_pages/people.md

 * Ph.D.
 Student, Industrial Engineering Department, University of Houston.
-* Passed the thesis proposal defense in May 2022.
+* Thesis proposal defense passed in May 2022.
 * Dissertation Topic: Deep Learning and Network-based Approaches to Fine-map Risk Genes at Single-cell Resolution